Oculus Headsets will Soon Require Users to Log In with Facebook Account

 Perhaps most importantly, the company claims that these changes will also bring several new improvements to users’ safety and security on the Oculus platform.
 “Using a VR profile that is backed by a Facebook account and authentic identity helps us protect our community and makes it possible to offer additional integrity tools,” stated the company.

-Specifically, Oculus says it will shift from using its existing Oculus Code of Conduct, and instead adopt Facebook’s Community Standards as well as new “additional VR-focused policy,” to govern behavior across the entire platform.
+Specifically, Oculus says it will shift from using its existing Oculus Code of Conduct, and instead adopt Facebook’s Community Standards as well as a new “additional VR-focused policy,” to govern behavior across the entire platform.

 “This will allow us to continue to take the unique considerations of VR into account while offering a more consistent way to report bad behavior, hold people accountable, and help create a more welcoming environment across our platforms.
 And as Facebook adds new privacy and safety tools, Oculus can adopt and benefit from them too.”